 HEXO Corp Announces Repayment of 8.0% Unsecured Convertible Debentures

 GATINEAU, Quebec, Dec.
 06, 2022 (GLOBE NEWSWIRE) -- HEXO Corp.
-(TSX: HEXO; NASDAQ: HEXO) ("HEXO" or the “Company”), a leading producer of high-quality cannabis products, today announced that it has repaid the total outstanding principal amount of the Company’s 8% unsecured convertible debentures issued December 5, 2019, which matured on December 5, 2022 in the amount of C$40.14 million together with all accrued and unpaid interest.
+HEXOHEXO ("HEXO" or the "Company"), a leading producer of high-quality cannabis products, today announced that it has repaid the total outstanding principal amount of the Company's 8% unsecured convertible debentures issued December 5, 2019, which matured on December 5, 2022 in the amount of C$40.14 million together with all accrued and unpaid interest.

 "Repaying this debt marks a key milestone as we continue to build investor confidence," said Charlie Bowman, CEO of HEXO.
 "Over the past six months, our aggressive cost cutting strategy has reduced our overall debt and improved our balance sheet, positioning HEXO for sustainable growth and long-term financial success."